Twi1ightSparkle/passbolt-helper/README.md

 the related option if set.
     - PASSBOLT_CLI_HELPER_COPY:         Automatically copy the username and password to system clipboard.
+    - PASSBOLT_CLI_HELPER_CLEAR_CLIP:   Automatically clear the password from the system clipboard after N seconds.
+                                        Default 10.
+Set to 0 to disable.
+                                        Only works on Mac for now.
     - PASSBOLT_CLI_HELPER_SHOW_DESC:    Print the description by default.
     - PASSBOLT_CLI_HELPER_SHOW_PW:      Print the password by default.